(1) This document contains detailed procedures related to specific aspects of the University's Environmental Management System (EMS), including:

 (4) Refer to the University's:

-(6) This procedure provides the generic process that should be used across all UWS campuses.
+(6) This procedure provides the generic process that should be used across all University campuses.
 Campus specific waste streams not covered in this Procedure should be notified to the Environmental Supervisor for document amendment.

 (7) This procedure applies to all campuses and sites where waste is generated.
 This procedure addresses the management of liquid, solid and hazardous wastes.